simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 ### close --assert

-This prints a "closing balances" transaction (with `balances:` tag), that just declares [balance assertions](#balance-assertions) for the current balances without changing them.
+This prints a transaction that [asserts](#balance-assertions) the account balances as they are on the end date (and adds an `assert:` tag).
 It could be useful as documention and to guard against changes.

 ### close --assign

-This prints an "opening balances" transaction that restores the account balances using [balance assignments](#balance-assignments).
+This prints a transaction that [assigns](#balance-assignments) the account balances as they are on the end date (and adds an "assign:" tag).
-Balance assignments work regardless of any previous balance, so a preceding closing balances transaction is not needed.

-However, omitting the closing balances transaction would unbalance equity.
-This is relatively harmless for personal reports, but it disturbs the accounting equation, removing a source of error detection.
-So `--migrate` is generally the best way to set to set balances in new files, [for now](https://github.com/simonmichael/hledger/issues/2151).
+Unlike balance assertions, assignments will post changes to balances as needed to reach the specified amounts.

+This is another way to set starting balances when migrating to a new file, and it will set them correctly even in the presence of earlier files which do not have a closing balances transaction.
+However, it can hide errors, and disturb the accounting equation, so `--migrate` is usually recommended [for now](https://github.com/simonmichael/hledger/issues/2151).

 ### close --retain

-This is like `--close` with different defaults: it prints a "retain earnings" transaction (with `retain:` tag), that transfers revenue and expense balances to `equity:retained earnings`.
+This is like `--close`, but with different defaults: it prints a transaction that transfers Revenue and Expense balances to `equity:retained earnings` (and adds a `retain:` tag).

-This is a different kind of closing, called "retaining earnings" or "closing the books";
+This is called "retaining earnings", or "closing the books".
+Revenues and expenses are actually part of equity, kept separate temporarily for clarity;
-it is traditionally performed by businesses at the end of each accounting period, to consolidate revenues and expenses into the main equity balance.
+once they have been seen and noted, at the end of each accounting period, businesses normally consolidate them into equity,

-("Revenues" and "expenses" are actually equity by another name, kept separate temporarily for reporting purposes.)
+In personal accounting, there's not much benefit from this, and most people don't do it.

-In personal accounting you generally don't need to do this, unless you want the `balancesheetequity` report to show a zero total, demonstrating that the accounting equation (A-L=E) is satisfied.
+One reason to do it is to help the `balancesheetequity` report show a zero total, demonstrating that the accounting equation (A-L=E) is satisfied.

 ### close customisation